Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density: Confined chirally restored (CCS) phase

 This quantity is adequately related to the thermal quark degrees of freedom and indeed it shows signs of statistical confinement in the CCS phase (see Fig.~\ref{fig:DeltaP}).

-In the hadronic phase, $\Delta P$ is zero (the black area) meaning that the PNJL model will not thermodynamically create any quarks in the hadronic phase (besides those already present in vacuum).
+In the hadronic phase, $\Delta P$ is zero (the black region), meaning that the PNJL/PQM model will not thermodynamically create any quarks in the hadronic phase (besides those already present in vacuum).
 In the QGP phase (the yellow region), thermal quarks are very active thermodynamically.
-Finally, in the CCS phase a quite stable ``plateau'' at around 0.2 is found.
-At a given (small) temperature, there is a discontinuous jump from 0 to 0.2 when increasing $\mu$ across the first-order transition.
+Finally, in the CCS phase a quite stable ``plateau'' (the red/orange region at large chemical potential and small temperature) at around 0.2 is found.
+At a given (small) temperature, there is a discontinuous jump from 0 to 0.2 when increasing $\mu$ across the first-order phase transition.
 So, in the CCS phase some quarks have been liberated by the system due to the chiral transition but their contribution to thermodynamics remains low.
 It seems that in this phase, where the chiral symmetry is restored, the model tells us that quarks still are far from being asymptotically free.
 Phenomenologically, this could have rather important effects on experimental observables in HICs (viscosity, hadronic abundances, etc).
-If this hypothetical phase exists in QCD, the PNJL model cannot say if quarks are really confined (no asymptotic states) or if they are deconfined but the interaction is still strong.
-Performing the same calculation in the pure NJL model, i.e.~without statistical confinement, one observes at small temperature that $\Delta P$ has the same jump at the chiral transition and then increases slowly without a ``plateau'' behavior.
+If this hypothetical phase exists in QCD, the PNJL/PQM model cannot say if quarks are really confined (no asymptotic states) or if they are deconfined but the model predicts that the interaction is still strong allowing the existence of mesonic resonance as we will show.
+Performing the same calculation in the pure NJL/QM model, i.e.~without statistical confinement, one observes at small temperature that $\Delta P$ has the same jump at the chiral transition and then increases slowly without a ``plateau'' behavior.

-It is also relevant to notice that, at those densities, an important missing effect is the presence of diquark condensates (the strange sector is also important).
-This point deserves further investigations. \\
+It is also relevant to notice that, at those densities, an important missing effect is the presence of diquark condensates.
+The strange sector is also important and it deserves further investigation. \\

-To confirm this finding and that it may lead to significant differences in HICs, we study a more direct observable, namely we check if mesonic probes act as it is expected in a confined but chirally symmetric phase.
+To confirm this finding and that it may lead to significant differences in HICs, we study a more direct observable, namely, we check if mesonic probes act as it is expected in a confined but chirally symmetric phase.

-We compute the spectral function (see \cite{Hansen:2006ee}) in the meson to quarks channel at zero momentum and report them on Fig.~\ref{fig:MesonicCCS1}.
-The finite width of the sigma in vacuum indicates that it is not confined (this channel is open) but there is a strong interaction and thus it is a sharp resonance.
+We compute in the PNJL model the spectral functions (see Ref.~\cite{Hansen:2006ee}) in the meson to quarks channel at zero momentum and show them in Fig.~\ref{fig:MesonicCCS1}.
+The finite width of the sigma in vacuum indicates that quarks are not confined (this channel is open) but there is a strong interaction and thus it is a sharp resonance.